 - Watching holiday movies Streaming services mean that all our favorite movies, and a bunch of new ones are probably available somewhere.
 Ask your parents or grandparents if they have favorite holiday movies and watch those together.

 - Listening or singing holiday music What holiday would be complete without music?
-Whether your school has a holiday concert, your neighborhood has carolers, or you dial into the Hanukkah music channel on satellite radio, music can be unifying and shifts the focus from food.
+Whether your school has a holiday concert, your neighborhood has carolers, or you tap into the Hanukkah playlist on your streaming service, music can be unifying and shifts the focus from food.

 -